 Playa Larga and Playa Giron

-To get to Playa Larga and Playa Giron, one has to travel through the idyllic Cuban countryside.
-Playa Larga seems like the end of the road, but it’s that secluded agrarian environment that makes it renowned for its wildlife.
-While it may be sparsely populated by humans, it has a variety of birds and animals unrivaled elsewhere in the Caribbean.
-Playa Giron, also known as the Bay of Pigs, presents itself not only as a beautiful white sand beach, but also as an important chance to learn about the history between the U.S. and Cuba.
+To get to Playa Larga and Playa Giron, one must travel through the idyllic Cuban countryside.
+Playa Larga seems like the end of the road, but it’s that secluded agrarian environment that fosters its famous wildlife.
+It may be sparsely populated by humans, but hosts a variety of birds and animals unknown elsewhere in the Caribbean.
+Playa Giron, also known as the Bay of Pigs, represents not only a beautiful white sand beach, but also an important chance to learn about the history between the U.S. and Cuba.

 Santiago de Cuba

-Santiago de Cuba is the island’s cultural pulse and occupies a striking spot of land between the azure Caribbean Sea and the Sierra Maestra Mountains.
-Bongos are played on dusty street corners while son and salsa music fill the air.
-Everything about Santiago sizzles with passion and heat as it hosts more festivals than any other place in Cuba.
-Horse drawn carts are commonplace on the cobblestoned streets and vendors try to entice customers by selling drinks in cups made of banana leaves.
-Santiago is Afro-Cuban to the core, witnessed by the white clothing of Santeria initiates and the fast-talking nature of its residents.
+Santiago de Cuba is the island’s cultural pulse.
+It occupies a striking spot of land between the azure Caribbean Sea and the Sierra Maestra Mountains.
+Bongos sound on dusty street corners while son and salsa music fill the air.
+Everything about Santiago sizzles with passion and heat.
+It hosts more festivals than any other place in Cuba.
+Horse-drawn carts are commonplace on the cobblestone streets, and vendors sell drinks in banana-leaf cups.
+Santiago is Afro-Cuban to the core, as evidenced by the white clothing of Santeria initiates and the Caribbean cadences heard all around town.

-Bayamo is a chess players dream.
-North of the Sierra Maestra mountain range, a street party called Fiesta De La Cubania breaks out every weekend along Calle Saco and as with most Cuban festivals, you can count on lots of dancing, music and a pig roast.
-At this celebration, an added component exists: chessboards sit on makeshift tables lining the street.
-Though it may seem like a special occasion to an outsider, this block party happens every week and is a perfect representation of the people of Bayamo, both laid-back and fun loving.
+Bayamo is a chess player’s dream.
+North of the Sierra Maestra mountain range, a street party called Fiesta De La Cubania breaks out every weekend along Calle Saco.
+As with most Cuban festivals, you can count on lots of dancing, music, and a pig roast.
+But this party offers something more: chessboards sit on makeshift tables lining the street, as if inviting all comers to test their skill against local players.